Paper filters for espresso: Are they really necessary?

 This discovery led a number of baristas and coffee experts to carry out their own set of experiments, with many reporting similar results.
 Among them was Norway-based Denis Sabou.

 “[When I tried it] I noticed higher extraction with more even flow out of the basket,” he explains.
 “I also got less side-channelling.”

 This was exciting news.
 Channelling and under extraction are two problems commonly affecting baristas.
 If a simple AeroPress filter paper (or two) could prevent it from happening, then it could open the door to more consistent and enjoyable cups of coffee.

 How do paper filters affect extraction and channelling?

 When pulling an espresso shot, it can be easy to under- or over-extract the coffee.

 In short, an under-extracted coffee can be identified by a lack of flavour, whereas an over-extracted coffee is one that tastes bitter, dry, and generic.

 While ways of measuring extraction can vary, a good indication is the total dissolved solids (TDS).
-This is

 According to experiments by the Real Prometheus, a YouTube channel focused on espresso, a standard shot without filter papers produced a TDS of 9.49, a rinsed filter on the bottom of the puck produced a TDS of 9.89, and a rinsed filter with a dry filter on top produced a TDS of 10.03.